CNITV/GeoEdu/CONTRIBUTING.md

 # Contribution Guidelines

 Anyone who is willing to participate in the project is permitted to contribute in any way, shape of form with whatever they can.
-However, they must first send an email to *geoedu@protonmail.com* in order to be admitted into the project.
+However, they must first send an email to *github@lbi.ro* in order to be admitted into the project.
 Most importantly, however, there are very strict guidelines regarding contributing to this project:

 ## The 5 Commandments